victory-a/starwars/README.md

 * Abstraction to impove efficiency
 * Protected routes using react-router
 * Asynchronous programming using async await.
-* Mapping files using require.
+* Scenarios for using require.